orbbec/OrbbecSDK/README.md

 ## OrbbecViewer

-OrbbecViewer is a useful tool based on Orbbec SDK，that can be used to view the data stream from the Orbbec camera and control the camera.
+OrbbecViewer is a useful tool based on Orbbec SDK, that can be used to view the data stream from the Orbbec camera and control the camera.
 ![OrbbecViewer](doc/resources/OrbbecViewer.png)

-**Supported platforms**: Windows x64, Linux x64 & ARM64
+**Supported platforms**: Windows x64, Linux x64 & ARM64, MacOS M series chip & Intel x86 chip

 **Download link**: [Releases](https://github.com/orbbec/OrbbecSDK/releases)